New content is added at the end of the page: See our latest contribution, from poet and artist Jennifer Leach.

 Hayley Harrison is an artist working with people, text, forgotten spaces and abandoned materials (human and non-human) to start unromanticised conversations about our connection to ‘nature’.
 Here, she offers ‘how did we become so resilient’, work that was developed during her Developing Your Creative Practice project ‘Practicing Outside’, funded by Arts Council England.

 ‘how did we become so resilient’ is installed in the grounds of Phytology: Bethnal Green Nature Reserve until the end of spring 2022.
 It was placed in a space I cleared of ivy in August last year.

 It is part of a series of interactive questions and ongoing conversations for non-humans.
 The questions are woven into green and red plastic kindling-sacks placed on the ground or suspended under trees.
 So far responses have included ivy and plants regrowing up through the question, fallen autumn leaves, and pigeon feathers left from a sparrowhawk’s dinner.
 These dialogues aim to widen our relationship with ‘nature’ by embodying the spaces between language.

 I have interpreted the responses to the question ‘how did we become so resilient’ as follows:

 and we grew

 and the leaves did fall

-Don’t forget to Leave a Reply below or send in your Creative Contributions on environmental resilience.
+Don’t forget to Leave a Reply below.
+Members, do send in your Creative Contributions on environmental resilience.